FlexMeasures/flexmeasures/documentation/dev/introduction.rst

    }

-.. noite:: All paths depend on your local environment, of course.
+.. note:: All paths depend on your local environment, of course.